HHousen/ai-respiratory-doctor/README.md

 Hayden Housen – [haydenhousen.com](https://haydenhousen.com)

 Distributed under the MIT license.
-See the [LICENSE.md](LICENSE.md) for more information.
+See the [LICENSE](LICENSE) for more information.

 <https://github.com/HHousen>